httpwg/http-extensions/draft-ietf-httpbis-retrofit.md

 # IANA Considerations

-Please add the following note to the HTTP Field Name Registry:
+Please add the following note to the "Hypertext Transfer Protocol (HTTP) Field Name Registry":

-> The "Structured Type" column indicates the type of the field as per RFC8941, if any, and may be "Dictionary", "List" or "Item".
+> The "Structured Type" column indicates the type of the field (per RFC8941), if any, and may be "Dictionary", "List" or "Item".
 A prefix of "*" indicates that it is a retrofit type (i.e., not natively Structured); see \[this specification].

 Then, add a new column, "Structured Type", with the values from {{compatible}} assigned to the nominated registrations, prefixing each with "*" to indicate that it is a retrofit type.

-Then, add the following field names into the HTTP Field Name Registry, with the corresponding Structured Type as indicated, a status of "permanent" and referring to this document:
+Then, add the following field names, with the corresponding Structured Type as indicated, a status of "permanent" and referring to this document:

 * SF-Content-Location - String
 * SF-Location - String